THIS LONG AND

 © Joan Leigh Fermor Estate

 “The stone, chopped out of the mountainside a quarter a mile away, and brought here by mule, as there’s only a goat path, is such a lovely colour, that it can’t be ugly.
-We’ve managed to find a lot of old and faded tiles, discoloured russet; so with luck, the whole thing will melt into the surroundings and almost disappear.”16
+We’ve managed to find a lot of old and faded tiles, discoloured russet; so with luck, the whole thing will melt into the surroundings and almost disappear”.20

-Niko Ghika drawing in the niche at the Leigh Fermor house, 1970.
+Niko Ghika drawing in the niche, 1970.

 Benaki Museum / Ghika Gallery, Photographic Archive

-Where a man’s Eleventh Edition of the Encyclopaedia Britannica is, there shall his heart be also’; and, of course, Lemprière, Fowler, Brewer, Liddell and Scott, Dr Smith, Harrap and Larousse and a battery of atlases, bibles, concordances, Loeb classics, Pléiade editions, Oxford Companions and Cambridge histories; anthologies and books on painting, sculpture, architecture, birds, beasts, reptiles, fishes and trees; for if one is settling in the wilds, a dozen reference shelves is the minimum, and they must be near the dinner table where arguments spring up which have to be settled then or never.
+“Where a man’s Eleventh Edition of the Encyclopaedia Britannica is, there shall his heart be also; and, of course, Lemprière, Fowler, Brewer, Liddell and Scott, Dr Smith, Harrap and Larousse and a battery of atlases, bibles, concordances, Loeb classics, Pléiade editions, Oxford Companions and Cambridge histories; anthologies and books on painting, sculpture, architecture, birds, beasts, reptiles, fishes and trees; for if one is settling in the wilds, a dozen reference shelves is the minimum, and they must be near the dinner table where arguments spring up which have to be settled then or never.

-This being so, two roles for the chief room in a still unbuilt house were clear from the start. σ
+This being so, two roles for the chief room in a still unbuilt house were clear from the start.”

-[…] and every seventh of November, which is the Feast of SS.
+“ […] and every seventh of November, which is the Feast of SS.
 Michael and Gabriel – and also my name-day (Miháli, in Greek) – the room fills a special role.
 These Archangels have a minute chapel three fields away, and after the yearly Mass, a swarm of village friends, sometimes fifty or sixty, led by the bearded vicar with his bun and stove-pipe hat, come in for a long chat and drinks and mézé.
-Thanks to the divans – suddenly lined with venerable figures in black coifs – the room can hold them all without too much of a squash, and in spite of the immovable table there is plenty of space left in the middle for dancing; and when, later on, the complicated steps of the syrtos and the kalamatiano, accompanied by clapping and singing, begin to weave their nimble circles round the central star, the room seems to have come into its own at last”.18
+Thanks to the divans – suddenly lined with venerable figures in black coifs – the room can hold them all without too much of a squash, and in spite of the immovable table there is plenty of space left in the middle for dancing; and when, later on, the complicated steps of the syrtos and the kalamatiano, accompanied by clapping and singing, begin to weave their nimble circles round the central star, the room seems to have come into its own at last”.22

 The house and the writer

-When Paddy moves to Kardamyli, he has already published "The Traveller’s Tree: A Journey through the Caribbean Islands (1950)", "The Violins of Saint-Jacques (1953)", "A Time to Keep Silence (1953)", as well as his two Greek-themed books, "Mani: Travels in the Southern Peloponnese (1958)" and "Roumeli: Travels in Northern Greece (1966)".19
+When Paddy moves to Kardamyli, he has already published “The Traveller’s Tree: A Journey through the Caribbean Islands” (1950), “The Violins of Saint-Jacques” (1953), “A Time to Keep Silence” (1953), as well as his two Greek books, “Mani: Travels in the Southern Peloponnese” (1958) and “Roumeli: Travels in Northern Greece” (1966).

-In Kardamyli, Paddy revisits his journey in Europe, which was completed forty or fifty years before, and writes A Time of Gifts (1977) and Between the Woods and the Water with only his exceptional experiential memory to refer to, as his diaries and notebooks had been lost.
-In A Time of Gifts, he describes his journey from Holland to Czechoslovakia, while in Between the Woods and the Water, he writes about his journey to the borders of Romania and Bulgaria.
+In Kardamyli Paddy revisits his journey in Europe, which he embarked upon when he was eighteen.
+With his exceptional experiential memory to refer to, as his diaries & notebooks had been lost, he writes “A Time of Gifts” (1977) and “Between the Woods and the Water” (1986).23 In the first book, he describes his journey from Holland to Czechoslovakia, while in the second, he writes about his journey to Romania and Bulgaria.

-"while piecing together fragments which have lain undisturbed for two decades and more, all at once a detail will surface which acts as potently as the taste of madeleine which made the whole of Proust’s childhood unfurl.
+“While piecing together fragments which have lain undisturbed for two decades and more, all at once a detail will surface which acts as potently as the taste of madeleine which made the whole of Proust’s childhood unfurl.
 The haul of irrelevant detail, interlocking trains of thought and associations, and the echoes of echoes re-echoed and ricocheted is overwhelming, and in the hopes of attaining some redeeming shadow of symmetry ad balance, a lot of this irrelevant catch must be thrown away again to swim back to the dark pools where it has been lurking all this time.
-This, for a writer who is his own worst subeditor, is a harrowing task.”20
+This, for a writer who is his own worst subeditor, is a harrowing task.”24

-Patrick Leigh Fermor continues to travel: In the late 1960s and 1970s, he explores the Far East, Peru, the Andes, 21 and the Himalayas.
+Patrick Leigh Fermor continues to travel: In the late 1960s and 1970s, he explores the Far East, Peru, the Andes, 25 and the Himalayas.

 Paddy at the village of Petrovouni, above Kardamyli